-As for the potential threat of inequality to social stability, only few respondents (11%) worry that the gap between rich and poor in China is too large that may cause social unrest.
-But they do believe the rising income gap is a destabilizing factor for the U.S.
+This is substantiated by respondents’ views towards the link between inequality and social instability.
+Only a few respondents (11%) worry that the gap between rich and poor in China becoming too large might cause social unrest.
+In contrast, they believe the rising income gap is a destabilizing factor for the U.S.